 It has social assistance programmes to help the homeless in developed and developing countries, cares for people often pushed to society’s fringes including the disabled and elderly, provides first-aid and organises medical and social campaigns.

-Currently the Order of Malta is committed to assisting the Syrian population fleeing the conflict into neighbouring countries and runs operations in Iraq supporting internally displaced people.
+Currently the Order of Malta is committed to assisting the Ukrainian population fleeing the conflict into neighbouring countries, supporting also internally displaced people.
 The Italian Relief Corps of the Order participates in rescue operations in the Mediterranean while the Order of Malta’s entities along migration routes to northern Europe provide refugees with emergency aid.

-Over the past years, the Order of Malta’s most significant interventions have taken place in Kosovo and Macedonia, India, South East Asia (after the tsunami), Afghanistan, Pakistan, Democratic Republic of the Congo, South Sudan, Myanmar, Sri Lanka, Haiti, the Philippines and Nepal.
+In addition to the efforts on the various fronts of the Covid-2 pandemic, the Order of Malta’s most significant interventions over the past years have taken place in Ukraine, Syria, Iraq, Kosovo and North Macedonia, India, South East Asia, Pakistan, Democratic Republic of the Congo, South Sudan, Myanmar, Sri Lanka, Haiti, the Philippines and Nepal.

 The Order of Malta operates through 11 Priories, 48 national Associations, 1 worldwide relief agency and 33 Volunteer Corps, as well as numerous hospitals, medical centres, day-care centres and specialist foundations.